yoncakaragoz/LexerInLisp/README.md

 # Rules of G++ Language

-The rules are given in the G++Syntax.pdf
+The rules are given in the /Files/G++Syntax.pdf

 # How to run